582-41W-VA/lia-Eventify/proposal-file.md

 ---

-## Page Summaries
+## Page Summaries (A simplified section for designers to reference to support them in getting started)

 - **Homepage**
   The homepage will serve as the entry point for users to explore various events.
 It will include a search bar, event categories, and quick links to popular events.
-Featured events will be displayed, allowing users to easily browse upcoming events.
+Featured events will be displayed, allowing users to easily browse events.

 - **Event Listing Page**
   This page will display a list of events.
 Users can sort, filter, and search for events by date, location, and type.
 Each event listing will include a brief summary with a link to the event details page.